Schedule Your Diagnostic Consultation

 Portland is beginning to nurture the technology companies, perhaps giving your data center another incentive to move to this area.

-Portland Colocation Providers and Energy Expense
+Portland Colocation Providers and Energy Expenses

-Colocation providers that work in conjunction with the utility companies from the start can experience long-term savings, from choosing wise cooling options and reducing long-term energy bills, to reducing the need for upgrades in the near future.
+Colocation providers that work in conjunction with the utility companies from the start can experience long-term savings, from choosing wise cooling options and reducing long-term energy bills to reducing the need for upgrades in the near future.

 Portland Colocation Costs and Those of the Pacific Northwest

-When looking at costs of data centers across the Pacific Northwest, a Portland colocation provider may be one of the least expensive centers.
+When looking at the costs of data centers across the Pacific Northwest, a Portland colocation provider may be one of the least expensive centers.
 Low energy prices and enticing tax incentives draw many large and small data centers to this area, giving customers an array to choose from.

 Are your colocation expenses in Portland less than your other locations?
 Let us know why that is in the Comments box below.